Being Looked Up To

 My second lap was not nearly as good as the first.
 Maybe it's because I didn't have the kid to pace me, maybe it's because I forgot to set the pace alarm on my watch, or maybe I was just paying the price for running too fast early in the race, but I was about a minute slower on the second lap.
 I just barely missed my goal of sub 40-minutes (though I'll have to wait for the official results to see if the 40:03 on my watch magically transforms into 39:59 due to lazy button pushing).

 After the race I had a few people come up to me and tell me that I had a great race.
 I appreciated hearing that and I actually don't recall people coming up to me in years past.
 In fact, I distinctly remember being told to run a third lap one of these past years.
-Jenny and Ellie were also there and it was great to see them and have them help distract me from the, admittedly mild, pain of having just run pretty hard for 40 minutes straight.
+The Wife and The Girl were also there and it was great to see them and have them help distract me from the, admittedly mild, pain of having just run pretty hard for 40 minutes straight.

 As we walked up to the after party, a middle-aged woman who had clearly not run the race approached me.
 She said asked if I was the person that won today, and if I had won last year as well, and I admitted that I had.
 She then said that her son saw me at the start line and told her that he was going to pace by me because he knew that I had won last year.
 It was pretty humbling to have a kid's mom come up and say that, but in reality, he was pacing me!